If you like what we are doing at TATT, then here are some websites that you might find interesting / useful:

 The English Folk Dance and Song Society; join it, support it - if you don't think it's relevant to what you're doing then why are you reading this?
 Join up and help to keep it relevant! www.efdss.org/index.htm

-Pete Burnham's extremely useful Leicester Folk Diary - covers anywhere within travelling distance of Leicester that lets Pete have their details (e.g. Derby, Burton, Coventry, Nottingham ...) http://lfd.org.uk/lfd.html
+The extremely useful Leicester Folk Diary - started by Pete Burton and now run by Bill Wilkes (of the GU Club - see below).
+This covers any club or event travelling distance of Leicester that lets Bill have their details (e.g. Derby, Burton, Coventry, Nottingham ...) http://lfd.org.uk/

 Musical Traditions: Rod Stradling's on-line magazine; news, reviews, arguments (sorry, debates), links - invaluable for knowing what's going on in the UK folk scene: